ZIP Code 14511 in Mumford, NY

 Education, Health & Community

-In 2023, 71.60% of adults (25+) have a bachelor's degree or higher, which is far higher than the national rate (35.00%), well above both the state and national averages.
-High school or higher is 95.90%, which is markedly above the state rate (87.90%).
-The uninsured rate is 0.00%, which is far lower than the national rate (8.60%).
-Public coverage is 60.70%, which is far higher than the national rate (36.30%).
-The share of people in poverty is 0.00%, which is on par with the state rate (9.80%), down 9.20 percentage points since 2011.
+In 2024, 46.60% of adults (25+) have a bachelor's degree or higher, which is comparable to the national rate (35.70%).
+High school or higher is 100.00%, which is far higher than the national rate (89.60%).
+The uninsured rate is 0.00%, which is far lower than the national rate (8.40%).
+The share of people in poverty is 28.40%, which is comparable to the national rate (8.80%), down 9.20 percentage points since 2011.
 This points to a pronounced improvement in local conditions - rising incomes, firmer consumer demand, and a stronger tax base.
-Among residents ages 3+, the largest enrollment group is high school (49.51%).
-College enrollment is 19.42%, which is on par with the state rate (29.60%), meaning the community mirrors broader higher-education participation.
+Among residents ages 3+, the largest enrollment group is high school (65.38%).
+College enrollment is 34.62%, which is comparable to the national rate (26.70%), meaning the community mirrors broader higher-education participation.

 Explore More: Educational Attainment Health Insurance Poverty Over Time School Enrollment